 Wine isn’t the only wonderful, carefully crafted drink worth imbibing while visiting Wine Country.
 A little known fact about Napa Valley and Sonoma County is that there are several artisan distilleries and small-batch breweries also available for tours and tastings (and some that offer bites to go with those libations).
 If you’re looking for a bit of a break from vino on your next visit, here are the best local brews and craft spirits with which to tempt your palate.

 Founded in Berkeley, CA, this local brewery has a beautiful taproom in the bustling Oxbow Public Market in downtown Napa.
-Fieldwork Brewing features a rotating tap list of fresh releases, which can be enjoyed by sampler flight, by the glass, or to-go in growlers and Crowler cans.
-They don’t serve food here, but with the myriad of options from other top-notch vendors in the Oxbow Market, you’ll have plenty to choose from to pair with your drinks.
+Fieldwork Brewing features a rotating tap list of fresh releases, which can be enjoyed by sampler flight, by the glass, or to-go in cans, growlers, and Crowlers.
+Order food to enjoy with your beer, or grab something from one of the top-notch vendors in the Oxbow Public Market; you’ll have plenty to choose from to pair with your drinks.

 610 First Street, Napa, CA 94559, (707) 266-1582

-This boutique urban winery, nano-brewery, and culinary garden is located right in the heart of downtown Napa.
-The brews are made on-site in small batches, featuring 13 different offerings of beer, with more developing all the time.
+This boutique urban winery, nano-brewery, and culinary garden is located right in Napa a few blocks from the main hub.
+The brews are made on-site in small batches, featuring 14 different offerings of beer, with more developing all the time.
 The beers tend to be unfiltered and more malt-driven, favoring a less bitter or ‘hopped’ profile for friendlier food pairings.
 And vegans, rejoice!
 With the exception of their Honey Wheat Ale, all other brew offerings are vegan.
-For those ready to take their beer love to the next level, St. Clair Brown recently started their own Beer Boot Camp, where you can learn tastes and semantics at a technical beer tasting, enjoy a three-course beer paired lunch, and brew beer with Brewmaster Elaine St. Clair herself.
+For those ready to take their beer love to the next level, St. Clair Brown offers their own Beer Boot Camp, where you can learn tastes and semantics at a technical beer tasting, enjoy a beer paired lunch, and brew beer with Brewmaster Elaine St. Clair herself.

 816 Vallejo Street, Napa, CA 94559, (707) 225-5591

 For a truly unique tasting experience, head over to Prohibition Spirits in Sonoma to try some of their Italian craft spirits.
-Tucked into the picturesque Cornerstone Sonoma, Prohibition Spirits is known for their award-winning Limoncello (an Italian lemon liquor), but also offers tastings of their other speciality spirits, such as their gins, rums, and whiskeys.
+Located on the Sonoma Plaza, Prohibition Spirits is known for their award-winning Limoncello (an Italian lemon liquor), but also offers tastings of their other speciality spirits, such as their gins, rums, and whiskeys.
 The Groth husband and wife team fell in love while exploring Sonoma, then decided they wanted to bring Limoncello (what they affectionately term ‘sunshine in a bottle’) to Wine Country.
 So they moved from Boulder, CO to Sonoma County and started producing California’s first organic Limoncello.
-Prohibition Spirits offers group tastings (a six spirit tasting goes for $20) and mixology classes, as well as private events held in a beautiful courtyard.
-It’s truly a family venture — their daughter produces a line of olive oils, balsamic vinegars, and soy candles, also available for purchase in the shop.
-After your tasting, spend some time in the nearby Cornerstone and Sunset gardens — admission is complimentary and all gardens are open to the public.
+Prohibition Spirits offers tastings and light bites in their tasting room, as well as group experiences and a traveling cocktail bar for private events.

 23592 Arnold Drive, Sonoma, CA 95476, (707) 933-7507

 Brewer and founder Tyler Smith likes to focus on variety at Santa Rosa’s Cooperage Brewing Company, experimenting with different yeasts, hops, bacteria, and barrel types to develop unique libations.
-Take your time sipping and tasting here; there’s a giant projector screen (usually playing live sports games) for your viewing pleasure, but if that’s not your speed, there are also plenty of board games on hand to make a few beers with friends even more enjoyable.
+Take your time sipping and tasting here; there are TVs showing sports games for your viewing pleasure, but if that’s not your speed, there are also plenty of board games on hand to make a few beers with friends even more enjoyable.
+A rotating schedule of food trucks each week completes the experience.

 981 Airway Ct., Suite G, Santa Rosa, CA 95403, (707) 293-9787